jundalisay/superb/content/en/research/constitutions/au/chapter-1/part-5.md

 (xvii) bankruptcy and insolvency;
 (xviii) copyrights, patents of inventions and designs, and trade marks;
 (xix) naturalization and aliens;

-15(xx) foreign corporations, and trading or financial corporations formed within the limits of the Commonwealth;
+- 20. foreign corporations, and trading or financial corporations formed within the limits of the Commonwealth
-(xxi) marriage;
+- 21. marriage
-(xxii) divorce and matrimonial causes; and in relation thereto, parental rights, and the custody and guardianship of infants;
+- 22. divorce and matrimonial causes, parental rights, custody and guardianship of infants
-(xxiii) invalid and old-age pensions;
+- 23. invalid and old-age pensions
-(xxiiiA) 13 the provision of maternity allowances, widows’ pensions, child endowment, unemployment, pharmaceutical, sickness and hospital benefits, medical and dental services (but not so as to authorize any form of civil conscription), benefits to students and family allowances;
+- 23a. the provision of maternity allowances, widows’ pensions, child endowment, unemployment, pharmaceutical, sickness and hospital benefits, medical and dental services (but not so as to authorize any form of civil conscription), benefits to students and family allowances
-(xxiv) the service and execution throughout the Commonwealth of the civil and criminal process and the judgments of the courts of the States;
+- 24. the service and execution throughout the Commonwealth of the civil and criminal process and the judgments of the courts of the States
-(xxv) the recognition throughout the Commonwealth of the laws, the public Acts and records, and the judicial proceedings of the States;
+- 25. the recognition throughout the Commonwealth of the laws, the public Acts and records, and the judicial proceedings of the States;
 (xxvi) 14 the people of any race for whom it is deemed necessary to make special laws;
 (xxvii) immigration and emigration;
 (xxviii) the influx of criminals;
 (xxix) external affairs;
 (xxx) the relations of the Commonwealth with the islands of the Pacific;
-(xxxi) the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws;
+- 31. the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws
-(xxxii) the control of railways with respect to transport for the naval and military purposes of the Commonwealth;
+- 32. the control of railways with respect to transport for the naval and military purposes of the Commonwealth
-(xxxiii) the acquisition, with the consent of a State, of any railways of the State on terms arranged between the Commonwealth and the State;
+- 33. the acquisition, with the consent of a State, of any railways of the State on terms arranged between the Commonwealth and the State
 (xxxiv) railway construction and extension in any State with the consent of that State;
 (xxxv) conciliation and arbitration for the prevention and settlement of industrial disputes extending beyond the limits of any one State;